Sense International Emergency COVID-19 Appeal

-Children with deafblindness, many of whom have other complex health needs, are confined to their homes and parents are forced to stay with them, often missing their daily wages for fear of infection.
+Children with deafblindness, many of whom have other complex health needs, are confined to their homes by lockdowns and other restrictions.
+Their parents are forced to stay with them, often missing their daily wages for fear of infection.

 As a result, many families are finding themselves without the funds to afford food, medicines, and hygiene supplies.

-Sense International India alone has already identified 1,500 families across India in urgent need of support and we expect this number to rise as the second waves continues to impact our work around the globe.
+In India, Sense International has identified 1,500 families across the country in urgent need of support.
+This number continues to rise as the second wave impacts our work around the globe.